awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudwatch-alarm-metric.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MetricName`  <a name="cfn-cloudwatch-alarm-metric-metricname"></a>
 The name of the metric that you want the alarm to watch\.
+This is a required field\.
-*Required*: Yes
+*Required*: No
 *Type*: String
 *Minimum*: `1`
 *Maximum*: `255`